-- (a) As the Group has adopted IFRS 16 with the initial application date of 1 January 2019, the Group has changed the presentation of right-of-use assets and other liabilities for right-of-use assets and does not separate operating and finance lease as lessee.
-Assets depreciation bought under finance lease arrangement presented within fixed assets and intangible assets depreciation in 2019 Audited Financial Statement have been reclassified to right-of-use assets depreciation in 2020 Audited Financial Statements.
-Payments presented within Finance lease payments in 2019 Audited Financial Statement and have been reclassified to Loans repaid in 2020 Audited Financial Statement.
-Also acquisition of right-of-use assets have presented in 2019 Audited Financial Statements in 2020 Audited Financial Statements have been removed from Cash flow from operating activities as it is not cash movement and part of operating activities. - (b) In 2020 Audited Financial Statements the Group have changed the presentation of losses on nonperforming loan assignments including the effect from the reversal of the ECL allowance.
-Therefore, for 2019, assignment result presented in 2019 Audited Financial Statements have been corrected in 2020 Audited Financial Statements. - (c) In 2020 Audited Financial Statements the Group has changed the presentation of Loans received and Bonds issued.
-For the better presentation of information, the Group divided Loans received and Bonds issued into two separated positions.
-The change in presentation affected the positions for the year ended 31 December 2019 in 2020 Audited Financial Statements. - (d) In the Financial Statements for the year ended 31 December 2021, the Group has adopted changes in the accounting policy in respect of recognition of internally generated intangible assets.
+(a) In the Financial Statement for the year ended 31 December 2021, the Group has adopted changes in the accounting policy in respect of recognition of internally generated intangible assets.
 The change relates to development of software, mainly consisting of internally capitalised salary expenses.
 All costs incurred in 2020 which were recognized as part of the cost of an intangible asset qualified the capitalization criteria as at the date when such costs were incurred.
 However, initially they were expensed in accordance with accounting policy applicable at that time.
 Following the change in accounting policy expenses, including past expenses, meeting the capitalization criteria as at the date of its occurrence were capitalized.
 Management considers that the change in accounting policies more accurately reflects the Company's process in regard to internally developing IT resources as well as better aligns costs with income.
-Group has made an assessment on the change in accounting policy impact on the beginning of the earliest period
+Group has made an assessment on the change in accounting policy impact on the beginning of the earliest period presented, i.e. 1 January 2020.
+Management assessed capitalization criteria as per IAS 38 as of 1 January 2020 and concluded that no relevant costs qualified with requirements of IAS 38 as at that date.